Report any incident or potential data breach immediately

 Contact the Office of the Chief Information Security Officer (CISO) at firstname.lastname@example.org or 206-685-0116.

 Contact the University Facility Security Officer at email@example.com.

 Each individual with delegated authority for incidents is responsible for developing, maintaining, and following an incident management process as defined in APS 2.5: Information Security and Privacy: Incident Reporting and Management.
 The Office of the CISO will coordinate with other delegate authorities, if needed, to manage the incident response process.

 - All workforce members

 - All information except United States government classified information

 - All mediums for storing or processing information regardless of who owns, operates, or manages the medium

-- Ensure that all information security incidents are reported
+- Report all information security incidents as soon as possible.

-- Immediately isolate the affected system to prevent further intrusion, release of data, etc.
+- Isolate the affected system to prevent further intrusion, release of data, etc.